wunki/degreed-architecture/content/docs/prologue/unbundling-the-database.md

 ---
 title: "Unbundling the Database"
 description: ""
 lead: "Our data layer is the foundation of our application.
 It needs to scale and adapt to change.
 All of this without introducing any breaking changes.
-Unbundling our database with the help of Data APIs is how we achieve these goals."
+Unbundling our database with the help of Domain APIs is how we achieve these goals."
 date: 2021-02-04T11:48:56+01:00
 lastmod: 2021-02-04T11:48:56+01:00
 draft: false